Monotube steam generator

 A monotube steam generator is a type of steam generator consisting of a single tube, usually in a multi-layer spiral, that forms a once-through steam generator (OTSG).
 The first of these was the Herreshoff steam generator of 1873.

 Principles

 For the sake of efficiency, it is desirable to minimise the steam content of the generator.
 Heat can then be transferred efficiently into liquid water, rather than into low-density steam.
 Monotube steam generators may either boil gradually along their length, usually pumped circulation systems, but where this boiling does not disrupt the circulation.
 Otherwise they can use the Benson supercritical system, where the pressure is sufficient to prevent boiling (within the heated volume) altogether.

+Modern monotube steam generators are often designed as once-through systems.
+In these systems water passes continuously through the tube and is converted to steam without the use of a steam drum.
+This design reduces the volume of water contained within the system and as such allows for rapid start-up times, improved thermal efficiency and reduced risk associated with high-pressure steam storage.
+As a result, monotube generators are commonly used in applications requiring flexible or intermittent steam demand.